Retour

 The Group contributes to access to energy for all and the fight against energy poverty through the ENGIE Rassembleurs d'Énergies impact fund.
 ENGIE Rassembleurs d'Énergies invests in social enterprises that promote shared, sustainable growth for all, based on clean, affordable energy and innovative, sustainable business models.
 The fund focuses on 6 different themes, targeting both financial performance and strong social and environmental impact: sustainable decentralized energy solutions, clean and safe cooking solutions, biogas, energy efficiency and sobriety, the circular economy and sustainable and inclusive mobility.

-By the end of 2022, portfolio companies had provided access to clean, sustainable energy for 7.5 million beneficiaries worldwide, and generated over 32,000 direct and indirect jobs, over 60% of which were held by women.
-In addition, 21,100 Group employees have invested part of their savings in the FCPE Solidaire ENGIE Rassembleurs d'Énergies, giving meaning to their savings in direct connection with their profession.
-By the end of 2022, ENGIE Rassembleurs d'Énergies had committed a total of 38.3 million euros, bringing solutions to vulnerable populations.
+At the beginning of 2023, the portfolio companies had provided access to clean, sustainable energy to 7.8 million beneficiaries worldwide.
+The companies also generated more than 33,000 direct and indirect jobs, more than 60% of which were held by women.
+In total, more than 20,000 Group employees invested part of their savings in the ENGIE Rassembleurs d’Énergies solidarity mutual fund (FCPE), thus giving meaning to their savings with a direct connection to their occupation.

 Energy Assistance